 Far too many people avoid recovery because they are worried about potential withdrawal symptoms.
 Although detoxing from Xanax can be uncomfortable, medical professionals can ease you through it as painlessly as possible.
 Detox truly is the only way to fight back against addiction, so it is a necessity.

 Some of the most common physical withdrawal symptoms for those addicted to Xanax are gastrointestinal.
 Many patients report a lack of appetite, nausea, vomiting, and diarrhea.
 Other common physical symptoms include headaches, blurred vision, tension in the jaw, muscle aches, heart palpitations, tremors and difficulty regulating temperature.

 Fortunately, many of these physical symptoms are gone within the first few days of detox.
 Psychological symptoms, however, can be just as frustrating.
 Many patients deal with symptoms such as insomnia, anxiety and panic attacks.

 What to Expect From a Medically Supervised Detox

 The best detox strategy is to have medical professionals available around the clock.
-With a medically supervised Xanax detox, patients can have 24/7 monitoring, pharmacological support, and accountability.
+With a medically supervised Xanax detox program, patients can have 24/7 monitoring, pharmacological support, and accountability.